Jonathan Tulloch

-Jonathan Tulloch is a British author, naturalist, and former teacher who writes regular nature features for The Times and The Tablet.
+Jonathan Tulloch is a British author, naturalist, and former teacher at St Thomas More Blaydon, who writes regular nature features for The Times and The Tablet.
 His 2000 novel The Season Ticket was adapted into the film Purely Belter and serialised on BBC Radio 4.
 Tulloch's books have received reviews from "wholly absorbing" to "a pitch-perfect realisation of the bleak mundanity of daily life".